caimichael/caimichael.github.io/1_research.md

 Job Market Paper
 -----------------
-**HANK with Actual Expectations Solves the Persistence Puzzle**
+**Explaining the Macroeconomic Inertia Puzzle**

-The inertial response of aggregate variables to sudden shocks is a fact that many macroeconomic models struggle to explain.
+The inertial response of aggregate variables to sudden shocks and changes in policy is a fact that many macroeconomic models struggle to explain.
 While several theories of bounded rationality have been proposed to justify this inertia, no consensus has emerged among them.
-I show canonical heterogeneous agent models — Blanchard (1985) perpetual youth and Bewley (1986) incomplete markets — can match this fact by directly using expectations data instead of model-based expectations within a semi-structural estimation framework.
+I show canonical heterogeneous agent models — Blanchard (1985) perpetual youth and Bewley (1986) incomplete markets — can match this fact by directly using expectations data in place of model-based expectations within a semi-structural estimation framework.
 To analyze the determinants and policy implications of macroeconomic inertia, I then adopt a model of boundedly-rational Bayesian learning, which can explain patterns of forecast errors in expectations data that prior theories struggle to account for.
-Incorporating this into a heterogeneous-agent New Keynesian (HANK) environment, I provide a theory for how inertia arises endogenously.
+Incorporating this into a heterogeneous- agent New Keynesian environment, I provide a theory for how inertia arises endogenously.
 Inertia occurs due to delayed amplification of an initial shock and persists due to self-reinforcing expectations that gradually unanchor.
-I consider two dimensions of government policy 1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) speed of government debt repayment and show how systematic changes along these dimensions can reduce the degree of inertia.
+I consider two dimensions of government policy
+1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) speed of government debt repayment and show how systematic changes along these dimensions can reduce the degree of inertia.

 Selected Works in Progress
 -----------------